 I hope the photo of me and my disappearing hair doesn’t scare anyone away.
 It was actually taken a few weeks ago when I had MORE hair.

-Before beginning chemo, dear hubby and I signed up for a chemo class at the hospital where I would be receiving it.
-We already knew quite a bit about chemo since my mother had it a couple of years ago, but when you are going to be having it yourself, suddenly you can never know too much about it
+Before beginning chemo, Dear Hubby and I signed up for a required chemo class at the hospital where I would be receiving it.
+We already knew quite a bit about chemo since my mother had it a couple of years ago, but when you are going to be having it yourself, suddenly you can never know too much about it.

 Anyway, here I am post chemo session 7, and I still have some hair on my head.
 Granted, it’s not much, but there’s still some there.

 If you saw the Leonardo D’Caprio movie Shutter Island, I look like the creepy crazy woman with thin hair standing in the flower garden at the beginning of the movie when he arrives on the island.
 If you saw the movie and have had chemo, you know exactly who I’m talking about.

 I think there’s a message in there somewhere that if you have thin hair you are scary looking, and I don’t think I like that message very much, but that’s a topic for another time.